BCCH-MRI-Research-Facility/FieldmapPreprocessing/README.md

 # FieldmapPreprocessing
-The script takes in a 2 volume GE B0 fieldmap file and returns a single volume fieldmap and a magnitude file.
+The script takes in a 2 volume GE B0 fieldmap file and returns a single volume fieldmap and a magnitude file in BIDS format.
+Data must be in BIDS format prior to running!!

+fieldmap_preproc.sh splits the 2 volume
+# b0map outputs from the GE Discovery scanner,
+# renames them to BIDS convention, and adds
+# the original fieldmap files to the .bidsignore
+# file.
+Note: (1) the 2 volumes consist of a
+# precomputed fieldmap and a magnitude image.
+# (2) The script will loop through all subjects
+# in the BIDS root directory.
+#
+# USAGE:
+# bash fieldmap_preproc.sh <BIDS root directory> `pwd`
+#
+# OUTPUT:
+# - sub-<subjectid>_acq-b0map-split_fieldmap.nii.gz
+# - sub-<subjectid>_acq-b0map-split_fieldmap.json
+# - sub-<subjectid>_acq-b0map-split_magnitude.nii.gz